 Identify whether a child has sustained a physical injury resulting from abuse and/or neglect by a current or former adult member of the household.
-Also identify whether any adult living in the household (caregiver or not) previously injured a child in an incident of abuse or neglect.
+Also identify whether any

 Injury sustained as a result of abuse or neglect may range from bruises, cuts, and welts to an injury that requires medical treatment or hospitalization, such as a bone fracture or burn.